AmeyPrakash/C-learning/README.md

-# C-learning
+# 🧠 C Learning

-This repo is where I’ve been learning and practicing C programming.
-I’m using it to track my progress and experiment with different concepts — from basic syntax and loops to pointers and file handling.
-Most of the programs here are small practice exercises or examples I wrote while exploring how things actually work in C.
+A personal repository where I learn, experiment, and practice **C programming** — from basic syntax to complex concepts.

+## 🚀 About
+This repo is my journey through learning C language step by step.
+It includes practice programs, small projects, and notes I’ve written while exploring core C concepts.

+## 📚 Topics Covered
+- Basic syntax and structure
+- Data types and operators
+- Conditional statements and loops
+- Functions and recursion
+- Arrays, strings, and pointers
+- Structures and unions
+- File handling
+- Mini projects and problem-solving practice